The Attentive Field

 Emergence — allowing form to arrive in its own time

-Each phase builds on the last, without requiring you to perform, decide, or produce on demand.
+All without requiring you to perform, decide, or produce on demand.

 What This Is Not